Du4nG/SSG-2/content/posts/bullet/index.md

 ![alt text](vodka.png)
 \
 \
 Alcohol gives me hives, kind of a skin reaction, on the contrary, keeps my eyes open.
 Starting with a small red area on the skin, the itch starts spreading out my flesh, keeping me from sleeping.
 Times like that, I became best friend with the ceiling, sometimes a friend doesn't need to say a word, their presence alone can be a solid rock.
 For most of the nights, I have some inexplicable visions before actually falling asleep.
 They were all, obviously, unreal, and happened in various ways.
 One time, I was lost in an infinite staircase, another time, I saw a random childhood friend, then a giant spider, a car accident, a family massacre, and most of the times, a faceless girl.
-Dreams – there are good and bad ones, some formed from primitive fears, some, are our hidden desires.
+Dreams – there are good and bad ones, some formed from primitive fears, some, were our hidden desires.

 Silly, isn't it ?
 I slapped on my face, tried to wake myself up, but the desire of living in that moment was so powerful, that I forgot this was all fantasy.
 I got stucked with the blurry image that my naive eyes couldn't even know if it was real, things were so comfy that I pledged to do anything so it could last forever.